NEO-JAMMA/MultiCompDE1/README.md

 MultiCompDE1
 ============

-Port of Grant Searle's MultiComp to the Altera DE1
+Port of Grant Searle's MultiComp to the Altera DE1 with support of the SDHC Card (> 2GB) (SDHC Card code from Rienk Koolstra)

 ## License